BlueDrink9/ahk-detect_window_change/README.md

 # Usage

 1. `#include` this script.
-This creates two object declarations, WindowChangeDetector and Debug_Gui.
+This creates two object declarations, WindowChangeDetector and Debug_Gui, and one super global variable, ChangeDetector.
 2. Create a new instance of a WindowChangeDetector.
 This takes two parameters:
     1. A declared AHK function that will be the callback for when a window changes
     2. An optional boolean `debug` that controls whether a window will be created for logging debug messages.